 - reviewing old songs

 - fun time to improvise, compose, or do an activity page from the lesson materials

-I’ve included a sample piano practice chart that can be used to track two weeks of piano practice.
+We’ve included a sample piano practice chart below that can be used to track two weeks of piano practice.
 You can download and print as many copies as you like, or simply use it as inspiration for making your own.
-Read next week’s post for more ideas on how to use the practice chart.